Member Login

 Introduction

 Welcome to the Caddie Program!
 As a caddie, you play a crucial role in enhancing a golfer’s experience on the course.
-Your responsibilities go beyond carrying a bag—you are a guide, strategist, and representative of the club.
+Your responsibilities go far beyond carrying a bag.
+You are a guide, strategist, and representative of the club.
 This manual outlines the expectations, duties, and key skills you’ll need to succeed.
-A more extensive caddie manual will be available at the completion of the training.
+A more comprehensive caddie manual will be available upon completion of the training.

 Professionalism & Etiquette